OfficeDev/generator-office/readme.md

 ### `--js`

-Specifying `--js` tells the generator to use Javascript.
+Specifying `--js` tells the generator to use JavaScript.

   - Type: Boolean
   - Default: False